Mold Compass Free mold guidance and practical resources

 Overview

-Columbus receives roughly 48.8 inches of precipitation per year at an average of 66.6 F, which means it experiences frequent wet weather.
+Columbus receives roughly 48.8 inches of precipitation per year.
+That rainfall creates recurring opportunities for roof, window, and drainage defects to admit water.
 Columbus experiences humid summers and frequent thunderstorms in spring and summer, which can keep indoor moisture elevated.

 The Inspections and Code Department enforces Georgia State Minimum Construction Codes and local ordinances, with 311 reporting for residents.